 This is not a surprise when we consider that the largest portion of today’s workforce spends their day sitting.

-Individuals that spend the majority of their day sitting behind a desk or traveling by car or plane are highly susceptible to having overactive hip flexors.
+Individuals that spend the majority of their day sitting behind a desk or traveling by car or plane are highly susceptible to having overactive, or tight, hip flexors.
 This is problematic because the hip flexors shorten in the seated position and their functional antagonists (hip extensors and intrinsic core stabilizers) become reciprocally inhibited and lengthened (2-6).